Syntax Tutorial

 <div class="active"> <div class="hidden:of(.active>)">hidden</div></div>

-Style the element based on its previous adjacent sibling.
+Style the element when its previous adjacent sibling matches.

 <div class="active"></div><div class="hidden:of(.active+)">hidden</div>

-Style the element based on all of its preceding siblings.
+Style the element when one of its preceding siblings matches.

 <div class="active"></div><div></div><div class="hidden:of(.active~)">hidden</div>